Training tools for developing great people skills.

 No one is born an expert.
 We all need to learn and grow, whether it's part of personal relationships, general learning, or professional advancement.

-Professional development is a core part of learning and growing in your career.
-We don't just mean self-guided learning on the job; actual professional development is sponsored and organized by the company itself.
-What, specifically, is it?
+Professional development is a core part of learning and growing in your career – it’s there to help you reach your full potential.
+When we say professional development, we don't just mean self-guided learning on the job; actual professional development opportunities are sponsored and organized by the company itself.
+So, what, specifically, is professional development?
 How does it work, and how can you benefit from it?

 Defining Professional Development

 In a broad sense, anything you learn on the job that helps you better perform your duties is part of professional development.
-However, when most people talk about professional development, they specifically mean continuing education, training, and certifications that help employees do their job more effectively.
+However, when most people talk about professional development, they specifically mean continuing education, training, and certifications that help employees do their jobs more effectively and reach their career goals.
+Professional development encompasses various activities and programs designed to enhance your skills, knowledge, and overall effectiveness in the workplace.
+These can include online courses, workshops, training sessions, conferences, seminars, and formal education programs.
+The goal is to help employees expand their capabilities, stay current in their field, and prepare for future challenges.

-Some industries require this as part of remaining employed.
-For example, in healthcare, states often mandate that nurses partake in a certain amount of continued education to maintain certification and remain employed and practicing medicine.
+Some industries require these learning experiences as part of remaining employed.
+For example, in healthcare, states often mandate that nurses partake in a certain amount of continued education to maintain certification and remain employed and practice medicine.
 Many fields with specific licenses to operate have similar continuing education requirements.

 In addition to employment requirements, continuing education and professional development is a crucial part of providing appropriate service.
 Industries change and evolve.
 "Best practices" change and can even reverse course when new information discovers an old practice is, actually, harmful.
 New tools, new conventions, and new skills become necessary.